landonb/nark/docs/concepts.rst

    Also, a Fact has a *Description*.

-   No two Facts may occupy the same *time window*, i.e., the start-to-end times of 2 different Facts may not overlap.
+   No two Facts may occupy the same *time window*, i.e., the start-to-end times of two separate Facts may not overlap.

 Factoid
    A *Factoid* is a string representation of a Fact.
 It can be parsed